NTBBloodbath/nvlood/README.md

 - Mouse support, for those who wants to use their mouse to work within Neovim.
 - Autosave and auto formatting _you can keep doing it manually_.
+- A solid collection of language packs, see [vim-polyglot](https://github.com/sheerun/vim-polyglot).
 - Fully featured keybindings and leader menu like SpaceVim.
 - Distraction-free mode with [Goyo](https://github.com/junegunn/goyo.vim).
 - Do you need to have several buffers open at the same time without worrying